October 28, 2025

 How e-learning is applied in practice

-A presence phase refers to the part of a training where learners and trainers meet in person, for example, for group exercises, discussions, or practical applications.
+A face-to-face phase refers to the part of a training where learners and trainers meet in person, for example, for group exercises, discussions, or practical applications.
 When these phases are combined with online sections, it is referred to as blended learning.

 E-learning with blink.it: Simple, effective, and human